 Folding high chairs are an awesome alternative to standard high chairs.
 They’re space-efficient, portable, discrete, and many double as travel chairs.
 Check out these 5 great folding high chairs, perfect for people wanting less baby gear or living in small spaces.

 Fitting random baby gear in a small living space feels like a constant jigsaw puzzle.
 The high chair, in particular, has been the bane of my small space existence.
 Multiple times a day I’d stub my toe or trip over our much lauded Ikea Antilop chair.

-So I recently went on the hunt for a folding high chair that I could tuck away between uses.
-We can’t even comfortably fit a dining room table in our small space so our high chair options are limited, to say the least.
+So I went on the hunt for a folding high chair that I could tuck away between uses.
+For the first year and a half of our baby’s life, we couldn’t even comfortably fit a dining room table in our small space.
+Our high chair options were limited, to say the least.

-We never intended to still be living in our small grad school apartment but an unexpected hyperemesis pregnancy and a pandemic threw off our plans.
-Now, with over a year of experience living with an actual baby in tight quarters, I know what to look for in space-efficient baby gear.
+We never intended to be living in our small grad school apartment with a baby but an unexpected hyperemesis pregnancy and a pandemic threw off our plans.
+Now, with over a year of experience living with an actual baby in tight quarters, I know what to look for in discrete and space-efficient baby gear.

 Related Post: Baby Gear for Small Spaces

 Even if you don’t live in a small space, collapsible high chairs can be very useful and more unobtrusive in your home.
 They also make great high chairs for grandparents’ houses where they’ll only be used sporadically.

 Below is a list of the best options I’ve found for the best folding high chairs for a variety of family priorities, like budget or small spaces.
 Many options can also double as a travel chair – serving double duty means one less baby item you have to buy and store.

 When Will You Need a High Chair?